Narsimha (1991 film): Production

-Ayesha Jhulka was initially cast for the role of Meenu, in what was to have been her debut film, but she was later replaced by Rajeshwari Sachdev.
+Ayesha Jhulka was initially cast for the role of Meenu, in what was to have been her debut film, but she was later replaced by Rajeshwari Sachdev (not to be confused with Raageshwari Loomba).
 The film was also supposed to be Rajeshwari’s debut.
 She shot for a few days, but her leg fractured during the shooting, so she was replaced by Urmila Matondkar.

 This was the second film in which Urmila Matondkar worked with Sunny Deol.
 She had previously worked with him as his teenage sister in the 1987 film, Dacait.

 Music and soundtrack

 The soundtrack was composed by Laxmikant–Pyarelal and the lyrics of the songs were penned by Javed Akhtar.
 According to Box Office India, with around 18,00,000 units sold, this film's soundtrack was the year's tenth highest-selling album.